karanSuman/HeadlinesHub/README.md

 # Getting Started with Create React App

-In the project directory,First download the Source code,And for the Security reasons the API KEY is Hidden.Go to [(https://newsapi.org/)].Generate Your API KEY and Use it instead of api key.env.
+In the project directory,First download the Source code,And for the Security reasons the API KEY is Hidden.Go to [(https://newsapi.org/)].
+Generate Your API KEY and Use it instead of api key.env.
 Then you can run the application..

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).